 The probability of SA-fusions is a function of the sex chromosome system and the number of autosomes in the genome.
 To facilitate tests of the balance between SA-fusions and AA-fusions, we have derived a closed form expression of the probability of a SA-fusion under a null model where any chromosome is equally likely to fuse with any other non-homologous chromosome.
-Our result is applicable to XO, XY and multi-XY (e.g. XXY or XYY) sex determination systems and, with slight modification, to ZW systems.
+Our result is applicable to XO, XY and multi-XY (e.g. XXY or XXXYY) sex determination systems and, with slight modification, to ZW systems.
 We ignore fusions among homologous chromosomes, including fusions that join an X and Y chromosome, because this would lead to unbalanced gametes during meiosis and, presumably, these would be non-viable.

+When any two chromosomes fuse, there are 3 possibilities.
+The two chromosomes could both be autosomes (AA-fusion), they could both be sex chromosomes (SS-fusion), or one could be a sex chromosome and the other an autosome (SA-fusion).
+We will denote our three possibilities as events AA, SS, and SA, respectively.
+Given that a fusion has occurred, we are interested in the probability it is a SA-fusion.
+Or, equivalently, we are interested in the expected proportion of all fusions which are SA-fusions.
+Unfortunately, this proves difficult to calculate directly.
+We avoid this using the complement rule.
+We define the probability that any given fusion is a SA-fusion as:

+P(SA)=1-P(AA)-P(SS) (1)

+It is quite possible that the sexes may make unequal contributions to the fusions entering a species (Pennell et al. 2015).
+We have added the term μd, representing the proportion of fusions that occur in females to account for this possibility.
+We use a subscript s and d for sire and dam when referring to sex specific values to avoid any confusion stemming from using subscript m and f.
+While there is a detailed derivation in the appendix our result is essentially of the form:

+P(SA)=1-μdP(AAd)+P(SSd)-(1-μd)P(AAs)+P(SSs) (2)

+Given a species with Da autosomes, Xs X chromosomes in males, Y Y chromosomes in males, a female diploid number of Dd, and a male diploid number Ds, we find the following expression for the expected proportion of fusions which occur between a sex chromosome and an autosome: